c13/eks/README.md

 ### Preparing to create cluster

-You could apply terraform from main folder to create Cloudtrail logs and bucket for AWS api logs.
+You could apply terraform from main folder to create Cloudwatch log group for EKS and Cloudtrail logs and bucket for AWS api logs.

 #### Create an EKS Cluster using Terraform